nymanska/besstology.github.io/_posts/2025-09-21-compliance-battery-regulation-overview.md

   - Effective from **18 August 2025**
 - Commission to publish **guidelines by 18 February 2025**

+> From August 2025, every company placing batteries on the EU market must be able to prove they know where their raw materials come from, and that they’re sourced responsibly.
+{: .prompt-info }

 ---

 ### 🏷️ Labelling & Battery Passport
 - **Labelling & QR codes**: Gradually introduced from **18 August 2025**
 - **Battery passport**: Required for **EV, LMT, and industrial >2 kWh** batteries from **18 February 2027**

+> A digital “battery passport” - a structured electronic record containing detailed information about the battery’s chemistry, materials, carbon footprint, safety testing, and supply chain transparency and traceability.
+{: .prompt-info }

 ---